Axway/streams-open-docs/content/en/docs/install/_index.md

 * Use `--set key=value` when running the `helm install` or `helm upgrade` command.
     * Example: `helm install <name> <chart> --set key=value`
 * Edit `values.yaml` or `values-ha.yaml` files and change any values you need.
-* create a custom values file (e.g. `my-values.yaml`) where you overwrite the parameters you want and pass it to `helm install` or `helm upgrade` command.
+* Create a custom values file (e.g. `my-values.yaml`) where you overwrite the parameters you want and pass it to `helm install` or `helm upgrade` command.
     * Example: `helm install -f values.yaml -f values-ha.yaml -f my-values.yaml <name> <chart>`
     * The last `values` file in the command line above will overwrite any conflicting parameter.